 Howdy.
-My name is Matthew and over the past couple decades I've developed a passion for the web and developing healthy software cultures.
+My name is Matthew and over the past couple decades I've nurtured a passion for the web and building better software cultures.
 I continue to be facinated by the power of a good abstraction.
 That is why I continue working in the API space as a developer, architect, and product manager for companies of all sizes.
 I enjoy writing and presenting.
 My latest learning is how to apply instituional power, like API governance, toward digital transformation and organizational design.

 From 2003-2014 I ran my own web software consultancy, Vox Pop Design.
 It employed geographically dispersed development and design collaborators.
-Together, we created solutions used by Adobe, FedEx, Cricket Communications, and the state governments of Oregon, Washington, Idaho, and Montana, among others.
+Together, we created solutions used by Adobe, FedEx, Cricket Communications, and the state governments of Oregon, Washington, Idaho, and Montana.
 While fun, I think I'm still catching up on sleep from this period.

 I've been quoted online some.
 Ages ago, I wrote professionally for the Web Worker Daily (RIP) and Utah Pulse websites.
 From April 2005 to August 2009 I was president of the Salt Lake City ColdFusion User's Group, an officially affiliated Adobe organization.
 I co-founded the Blogging for Business (B4B) Conference in 2007; an event about ethically using social media for business ends.
 In 2008 I produced the RIA Dev Shed, an event focused on next generation Rich Internet Applications.
 Finally, for much of the mid-Aughts, I co-ran a monthly indie web creator get-together called CodeAway.